-The 1980s also saw the rise of nVIR (1987), which Symantec considers one of the most prolific Mac viruses.
+The 1980s also saw the rise of nVIR (1987), which Symantec considers the most prolific Mac virus.
 Spreading via floppy disks, the malware, once its source code was made available, began wreaking havoc, prompting the rise of the first antivirus for Macs.

 With the 1980s winding down and the 1990s rolling in, HyperCard viruses began crawling out of the woodwork.
 While HyperCard allowed users to create cards and link them through buttons, it was also easy for programmers to get them to do their bidding.
 While the first HyperCard virus simply proclaimed its love for presidential candidate Michael Dukakis, others like TwoTunes would get Macs to play German folk songs or ask what users were doing and tell them not to panic in large friendly letters.

-Discovered in 1995, Concept spread across Macs (and PCs) thanks to Microsoft, who according to an article by Graham Cluely for Naked Security by Sophos, accidentally shipped infected CD-ROMs.
+Discovered in 1995, Concept spread across Macs (and PCs) thanks to Microsoft, who accidentally shipped infected CD-ROMs.
 While once again Concept wasn't designed to cause harm, being a Macro virus it set the precedent for many others.

 As the 21st century dawned, Apple ditched their old OS for their UNIX-based operating system.
 While this meant all the malware, viruses and worms written so far became obsolete, it still didn't stop programmers from writing new ones, and it wasn't until 2006 that the first worm for the OSX was discovered.
 It had a bunch of ridiculous names, but Leap.A (or Oompa-Loompa or OSX/Oomp-A) showed how vulnerable Macs still were.
 Having infected a computer, the worm would sift through the user's iChat buddy list and send itself as an innocuous zip file.
 Inside would be a JPEG file, and clicking on it would help spread Leap.A.